nicolenewhouse3/clean-code/CLEAN-CODE.md

 ```

 ### 1.2.
 Make Meaningful Distinctions
-- Avoid arbitrary changes, like adding numbers or noise words.
+- Names should highlight the purpose and differences between entities.
-- Use names that highlight the purpose and differences between entities.
+- Avoid generic or arbitrary changes, like adding numbers or noise words.
 ```python
 # Good
 def copy_chars(source, destination):